-All Elmhurst College students participate in an Experiential Learning opportunity, which integrates course-based learning with related experiences outside of the classroom.
+All Elmhurst University students participate in an Experiential Learning opportunity, which integrates course-based learning with related experiences outside of the classroom.

 Students may participate in Experiential Learning in many ways, including domestic and international travel courses, service-learning courses, internship courses, clinical work and student teaching.
 Many students also complete their Experiential Learning in service programs like Habitat for Humanity, or off-campus research, where skills and values developed in the classroom may be applied in an off-campus setting.